Vaccinations

 Boosters for children and adolescents

-• Measles (for people born after 1970 who are unvaccinated, have an unclear vaccination status or who were only vaccinated once as children)
+• Measles (for people born after 1970 who are unvaccinated, have an ambiguous vaccination status or who were only vaccinated once as children)

 People aged 60 or over: